Adopting a Child from Morocco FAQs

 What information is in the child referral?

 The child referral generally includes one or more photographs of the child, videos as available, name, gender, and date of birth of the child.
 Also included are measurements and medical reports from the time the child has been in the care of the orphanage as well as a current developmental milestone assessment report.
 NB will have received the original Arabic and translated version of the abandonment certificate and will provide that with any identifying information of the birth family that is available.
 Birth weight of child and circumstances of the birth of the child are not typically available via the referral.

 Before travel and after the family has reviewed the referral, NB staff will follow up with the orphanage to ask additional questions or obtain additional information (as available) on your behalf.
 However, referrals are usually given to the family in a short window of time before the family needs to travel to Morocco and meet the child.
 A preliminary acceptance of the referral is allowed, and then once in-country, the family can arrange additional physical exams.
 Please note that many of the genetic tests and more sophisticated testing may not be available in Morocco.

 How long will I be in Morocco?

 Most families will take one trip to Morocco for 6 to 8 weeks.
-One spouse can return after the court has granted kafala—this is typically at the 3 -4 week mark.
+One spouse can return after the court has granted kafala—this is typically at the 3-4 week mark.
 In the region of Tangier, it is possible for families to divide their stay into two trips, but is not recommended.
-While in Morocco, the New Beginnings Program Facilitator will arrange the itinerary and guide you through the in-country steps in the process.
+While in Morocco, the New Beginnings Program Facilitator arranges the kafala related agenda and guides you through the in-country steps of the process.

 When do I have custody of the child?